drbess/python_cafe/CONTRIBUTING.md

 # Contributing to python_cafe

-We appreciate your interest in contributing to [Project Name](https://github.com/drbess/python_cafe)!
+We appreciate your interest in contributing to [python_cafe](https://github.com/drbess/python_cafe)!
 This document provides guidelines for contributing.
 By participating in this project, you agree to abide by its terms.

 ## Setting Up Your Development Environment